wp-plugins/deals-engine/readme.txt

 6. Single Deal Page

 == Changelog ==
+= Version 2.0.4 (2014-11-24) =
+* Fixed a bug for paging in "Ending soon" and "Upcomming Deals" tab.
+* Added sort by price and date options in "Home Deals" and "Deals By category" shortcodes.
+* Added option for "Enable add to cart Button" on bottom of each deals page.
 = Version 2.0.3 (2014-11-14) =
 * Added validation for deal price should always be less than normal price.
 * Fixed a bug for registered user redirection on wrong page.